KikiManjaro/Calendar/README.md

 This project is made using Java, SWING, Gradle and  MySQL.

-Nedded Files can be founds in "requisite".
+Needed files can be founds in "requisite".

 ## Contributing